caterpillar comes from the Latin word Catullus, which means little cat.

 In addition, it has two brown dots and a yellow dot on its head.
 These caterpillars are usually found on oak trees or related species.

-The Flannel Moth caterpillar is native to the Eastern United States and Canada, but it can also be found worldwide where there are oaks with Aspen trees nearby.
+The Flannel Moth caterpillar is native to the Eastern United States and Canada but can also be found worldwide, with oaks and Aspen trees nearby.

 18. Io Caterpillar

-These types of caterpillars in North Carolina have a brownish-orange body with yellow stripes running down each side and an orange head.
+These caterpillars in North Carolina have a brownish-orange body with yellow stripes running down each side and an orange head.

 When alarmed, it will raise its head and droop its tail to show off the bright orange underside.
 If it feels threatened or if you try to touch it, it will wriggle from side to side while rubbing its back against the surface below.

 It has a pair of black spots at the end of each body segment that looks like eyes.
-They can grow up to 3 inches long and 2 inches wide when fully grown.
+They can grow up to 3 inches long and 2 inches wide.

 19. Spotted Apatelodes Caterpillar